Main menu

 1.6.2.
 When the emergency shutdown system is actuated, accumulated energy must be dispersed as quickly and as safely as possible or isolated so that it no longer constitutes a hazard.

-This does not apply to electrochemically-
+This does not apply to electrochemically-stored energy.

 1.6.3.
 Hazards arising from power failure Where equipment and protective systems can give rise to a spread of additional risks in the event of a power failure, it must be possible to maintain them in a safe state of operation independently of the rest of the installation.